Accelerating Time Series Analysis via Processing using Non-Volatile Memories

 \subsection{Execution Flow}

-\myName{}'s execution flow follows a wavefront~\cite{dios2012case} approach, which reflects the computation pattern in dynamic programming applications.
+\myName{}'s execution flow follows a wavefront approach~\cite{dios2012case}, which reflects the computation pattern in dynamic programming applications.
 The motivation is that sDTW's matrix has to be computed in the wavefront manner due to inter-cell dependencies.
-Figure~\ref{fig:wavefront} shows how we tackle this challenge.
-The key idea is to perform the computation diagonally \di{by assigning a diagonal element to each processing element (PE),} and use the \textit{diagonal row copy} operation to communicate between processing elements (columns) and get the surrounding values. \di{This approach 1) enables parallelism while computing a given query and 2) creates a pipeline where several queries are being processed.} The execution flow iterates over the following steps \di{until queries remain}.
+Figure~\ref{fig:wavefront} shows an example of how we tackle this restriction by assuming one reference time series (red one) and two queries (green and ocher).